azambakides/TheatreEventsMS/README.md

 ## Features

 ---
-These are the features of the Microservice:
+These are the features of the Theatre Events MS:

-1. H2 database hold the data of the shows
+1. Landing page of a list of shows that are stored in the backend of the database
-2. Hover table of choice of shows
+2. Users can select a show from the current list of shows
-3. Button to select the show
-4. Once show is selected, the user is taken to another page that displays a departing message and the show details
+3. When a show is selected, via the Select Show button, they will be taken a Show Details with the all the show's details of Name, Date, Time, and Price and a departing message of "Enjoy the Show"
+4. They can return to Theatre Events main page by clicking the "Back" button underneath the departing message
+5. If users do not see the show they want, they have an opportunity to request a show via the Request Show button at the bottom of the landing page that is sitting underneath the list of shows
+6. If they change their mind and do not want to request a show, they can return to the Theatre Events main page by clicking the back button that is location underneath the form

 ## Implementation Plan - Part A: Design
 ---